 - a.
-Irrigation of landscaped areas with hose-end sprinklers or automatic irrigation systems, except for drip irrigation, shall be limited to a no more than a ONCE weekly watering schedule as determined by [Water Customer Name]. - b.
-Outdoor watering hours for spray irrigation will be limited to six hours a day, before 10 a.m. and after 7 p.m. on designated days as determined by [Water Customer Name] (see recommended schedule in Appendix A).
-This prohibition does not apply to irrigation of landscaped areas if it is by means of: - i. a hand-held hose with a positive shut-off device; or - ii. a faucet-filled bucket or watering can of five gallons or less.
+Irrigation of landscaped areas with hose-end sprinklers or automatic irrigation systems, except for drip irrigation, shall be limited to a no more than a once weekly watering schedule as determined by DSWSC. - b.
+Outdoor watering hours for spray irrigation will be limited to six hours a week, before 10 a.m. and after 7 p.m. on designated days as determined by DSWSC (see recommended schedule in Appendix A).
+This prohibition does not apply to irrigation of landscaped areas if it is by means of: - i. a hand-held hose with a positive shut-off device. - ii. a faucet-filled bucket or watering can of five gallons or less. - c.

-- c.
 New Landscapes may only be installed if: - i. a 30-day watering schedule variance has been applied for and accepted. - ii. no more than 50% of the irrigated landscaped area is water conserving natural turf. - iii. only drought tolerant or native plants are installed. - iv. drip irrigation with an automatic timer is installed in all beds. - d.
 Revegetation of disturbed areas due to construction is allowed, if required by local, State, or Federal regulations.
-A temporary watering variance must be granted by DSWSC.
+A temporary watering variance must be